 If the relocation is to provide the child with an opportunity to receive a better education, this factor can influence a judge’s final decision, but If the move is not specifically centered around giving the child access to a better education, it will still be important for the parent who is relocating to illustrate that the new school system is similar to the child’s current school system.

 The final decision will ultimately be made as it relates to the best interest of the child or children.
 In addition to these factors, the judge may take your child or children’s wishes into consideration, as well as a variety of other things that give the judge a complete understanding of the situation.
 If the aforementioned issues do not factor into your decision to move, then it is unlikely that a judge will approve the relocation proposal.
-Additionally, if your previous spouse is requesting to move with your child or children and is not able to prove these as being major factors in the decision, I will work to protect your child’s best interests and to keep them where they are.
+Additionally, if your previous spouse is requesting to move with your child or children and is not able to prove these as being major factors in the decision, I will work to protect your child’s best interests.

 During your initial consultation, you will have the opportunity to discuss the details of your situation and gain an understanding of how I would approach your case.
-My goal as a family law attorney in Miami is to represent my client’s best interests, and I would happy to discuss how I would achieve this goal for you during your parental relocation case.
+My goal as a child relocation attorney in Miami is to represent my client’s best interests, and I would happy to discuss how I would achieve this goal for you during a confidential consultation.

 If the other parent is the party who is requesting a move and you are objecting to the proposal, I will first discuss the reasons for your objection, and I will work to create a sound argument against the relocation.
 Moreover, I will identify possible solutions to the situation, and will take each reason the other parent provides in favor of the relocation into account.
 Our goal will be to force the other parent to file a petition with the court, at which point I will present your case to a judge by demonstrating why the move isn’t in your child’s best interest.
 If we are able to prove to the judge that it is not in your child’s best interest to move and the judge determines that they will not approve the relocation proposal, then we will work with the other parent to either change the custody plan to allow for their move, or the proposal will be denied completely.

 Regardless of which side of a parental relocation proposal you are on, I will work with you to obtain the outcome you want and deserve.
-With my professional help and experience in the family legal system in Florida, you can confidently move forward with your case, because you know that you are supported by an excellent family law attorney.
-I serve clients throughout Miami and beyond, and I will be happy to help you with your family law case.
+With my professional help and experience in the family legal system in Florida, you can confidently move forward with your case, because you know that you are supported by a focused family law attorney.
+I serve clients throughout Miami and beyond, and I will be happy to help you with your case.

 According to the U.S. Census Bureau, about 11 percent of the population moves residences every year.
 Approximately 37 million people change their homes, and employment is the main reason.
 For many people, this change is relatively straightforward.
 For those who have a custody agreement for minor children with either an ex-spouse or former partner, however, the process can be a challenge.
 Florida law states specific rules about where the other parent may move with children after a divorce or separation, and a parent may be required to obtain the approval of the court before heading out of town.